 - 1 cup dairy-free chocolate chips

 - 2 tablespoons distilled white vinegar

-Sift together the baking soda, sugar, salt, flour and cocoa powder and mix.
+- Sift together the baking soda, sugar, salt, flour, and cocoa powder then mix.
 Add vanilla, vinegar, oil, and water to the dry ingredients and mix well.
 Add chocolate chips, pour into your cupcake tins, and bake for 16 to 20 minutes.

 1 – Simply follow the food avoidance tips mentioned earlier.
 Make the majority of your foods natural and fresh vitamins and fruits, seeds, nuts, and berries.